-Table 6 SOB frequency list (MHz)

 * This frequency is not normally available for assignments with emissions greater than 200 kHz.

 ** This frequency is not available for assignments with emissions greater than 200 kHz.

 The frequencies will be stated on the licence by a user-defined special condition—see section 5.3.1 of this RALI.